cvpe/Pythonista-scripts/README.md

 My_Apps_Button_in_TitleBar.py
   - menu of Pythonista scripts displayed by a user button in the TitleBar

+MyPickDocument.py
+  - use of UIDocumentPickerViewController to open or import an iCloud file

 SaveInFiles.py

 Function to open a sheet or popover view with the "save in Files app" without passing via the "Open In menu"